Warren County plans to reallocate vaccines to health care providers

 “Obviously this is 100 doses coming to Warren County,” said Lehman.
 “It’s not a large amount.
 It’s gonna be whichever practice gets it this week, it’s just gonna be a drop in the bucket for the people they have who qualify.”

 Warren County isn’t the only entity receiving vaccines.
-Hudson Headwaters Health Network, a dominate provider in the county, is once again anticipating another vaccine shipment from the federal government in the upcoming days.
+Hudson Headwaters Health Network, a dominant provider in the county, is once again anticipating another vaccine shipment from the federal government in the upcoming days.

 “My understanding is that there are about 1,200 doses, but bear in mind that we have 21 health centers, so those have been allocated across 21 health centers so it’s under 100 doses per health center,” stated Jane Hooper, Hudson Headwaters Health Network’s Community Relations Manager.

-Those heath centers are spread through out multiple counties in Upstate New York.
+Those health centers are spread throughout multiple counties in Upstate New York.